 WL w1 d1 | WL w2 d4 | WL w2 d4 |

 Sugar Ray Leonard (Sugar) is a retired American professional boxer.
 He was born in Wilmington, North Carolina, U.S. on May 17, 1956.
-Leonard made his professional boxing debut at the age of 20 on February 5, 1977.
-He is a former 4-weight-class world champion.
-He is 66 years old, and will be turning 67 in 3 months and 13 days.
+Leonard made his professional boxing debut at the age of 20, on February 5, 1977.
+He is a former four-weight-class world champion.
+Leonard turned 67 last month, on the 17th.
 Leonard is a Hall of Famer.

 Total Fights | 40 |